 Venue & Availability

-- How much space will you need in the venue?
+How much space will you need at the venue?

 Food & Drink

 Do you have a static menu, or can you do a custom menu?

 What are your most popular dishes?

 Do you charge a bulk fee or cost per person?

 What is the difference between a plated meal, buffet, family-style, etc.?

 Can you provide vendor meals?